timihendrix33/session-3-in-class/readme.md

 })
 ```

-__dirname is directory that contains the JavaScript source code.
+__dirname is a global variable for the directory that contains the app.js.

 Make sure you've commented out the static directory app.use line and create index.html in the top level